wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.3.53(10-13-2014) =
+* Improvements - We have cleaned up the JS file within the admin section.
+* Improvements - We have cleaned up the JS files for the front-end profile.
+* Improvements - CSS tweaks for responsive design improved.

 = 1.3.52(10-12-2014) =
 * Improvements - Language file updates.

 = 1.3.51(10-10-2014) =
 * Improvements - Another reCaptcha lib tweak.
 Please update.